 There are also other manuscripts, for instance, the manuscript called AM 434 a, or the Icelandic dark magic book from the 1500s that has both a description and an image of the symbol.
 I won’t go into detail on these, since they are heavily blended with Christendom.
 But I will point out that this is another example of the blending of cultures.
 Many people were Pagans long after the Viking Age ended, and it took generations to convert them.

 Many of these rune spells would later be used in the Huld manuscript, which is probably the most known collection of spells because among them there is the famous Vegvisir symbol.
-I have already made an article about the origin of Vegvisir, so I wont go into more details about that symbol.
+I have already made an article about the origin of Vegvisir, so I won’t go into more detail about that symbol.

 According to Stephen E. Flowers, “It seems to have been symbolized as an actual helmet; however, it originally meant simply “covering”, which is the oldest sense of the term “helm”.
 Therefore, the whole formula would signify a “covering of awe or terror”.